unlight/asmt-javascript-questions/README.md

 - Speaking about components model in Angular - did it use any optimizations for not to iterate all watchers?
 - How do you structure angular modules within your application?
 How do you identify that is a separate module.
 If you have one big module for all application - what are pros and cons of such approach.
-- How do you usually integrate not Angular based 3rd party modules in your application? apply and digest calls - why do you use it?
+- How do you usually integrate not Angular based 3rd party modules in your application?
+- Apply and digest calls - why do you use it?
 - What was the most complex architectural decision you made on your project?
 - Concerning interceptors in Angular have you worked with them?